fondoger/acs_flutter_sdk/README.md

-# Azure Communication Service Flutter SDK
+# Azure Communication Services Flutter SDK

-Flutter plugin for [Azure Communication Service](https://learn.microsoft.com/en-us/azure/communication-services/overview#platforms-and-sdk-libraries), which enables you to build real-time video/audio call applications(WebRTC).
+Flutter plugin for [Azure Communication Services](https://learn.microsoft.com/en-us/azure/communication-services/overview#platforms-and-sdk-libraries), which enables you to build real-time video/audio call applications(WebRTC).

 This plugin is a community-maintained project, and not maintained by Azure ACS team.
 If you have any issues, please file an issue instead of contacting support.